Tags

 What the Cambriano A9 Power Grid strategic-representational-model embodies are key strategic facets that must be clearly visible on the radar of strategic conceptualisation, development, agreement and execution.

-They are facets that must be taken into consideration when thinking strategically about significant challenges to the organisation and how to address them.
+They are facets that must be considered when thinking strategically about significant challenges facing the organisation and how to address them.

 What the diagram identifies, and brings to the fore, are:

 A – Approach – how the organisation intends to achieve its vision.
-The present strategy and the strategy either in the conceptualisation stage or under development or consideration.
+The present strategy and the strategy are either in the conceptualisation stage, under development, or consideration.

 B – Attitudes – the culture of the organisation and the way the leaders behave towards employees, customers, shareholders, and other participants, at all relevant levels of abstraction.

-C – Arts – these are the specialist skills and talents that the organisation has access to through the combination of pioneering activities and innovating abilities.
+C – Arts – these are the specialist skills and talents that the organisation has access to through the combination of pioneering activities and innovative abilities.

 D – Architectures – the hierarchy of responsibility and accountability within the organisation and how the business is organised functionally, geographically or by product-market